Read the childhood series here

-(Long before mountain bikes, you still remember the BMX madness in the 1990s?
-I think there should be a rule that all kids should be able to ride a bicycle at least one point of the childhood life.
+(Long before mountain bicycles, you still remember the BMX madness in the 1990s?
+Back then I did not know BMX stood for bicycle motocross, instead, I thought it was a brand.
+I think there should be a rule that all kids should be able to ride a bicycle at least one point of childhood life.
 Image source: http://bicyclensw.org.au)

 And speaking about bicycles, do you still remember your very first bicycle?